-G. Complaints and Appeals With Respect to Matters Not Involving Academic Decisions
+F. Complaints and Appeals With Respect to Matters Not Involving Academic Decisions

-Any student or employee of Mount Royal who feels they have a complaint about the operations of Mount Royal will be given an opportunity to be heard.
+Students or employees of Mount Royal who have a complaint about the operations of Mount Royal will be given an opportunity to be heard.
 Under normal circumstances, the first step is to discuss your complaint(s) or grievance(s) with the person(s) against whom your complaint is directed.
 If this is not possible or does not produce satisfactory results, you are encouraged to discuss the matter with the direct supervisor(s).
-If that step does not produce the desired result, the Diversity and Human Rights office and its resources are available.
-Call 403.440.5956 to schedule an appointment.
+Staff and Faculty are also able to consult with their labour relationship officer through the MRSA or MRFA.
+If further support is needed, the Office of Safe Disclosure is available to support you in exploring the different channels available for addressing your concerns.
+For situations where Mount Royal University students, faculty, staff and administrators feel uncomfortable using any of these regular channels, Mount Royal has engaged the third-party hotline reporting service called ConfidenceLine.